lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     :class: info

-    Such cleaner and more symmetrical initial state can simplify future data analysis.
+    Such cleaner and more symmetrical initial state can simplify future data analysis, but won't make any difference to the molecular dynamics.

 .. container:: justify

-    In order to impose a force to the edges of the CNT, let us isolate the atoms from the two edges of the CNT and place them into different groups.
+    A displacement will be imposed to the edges of the CNT.
+To do so, let us isolate the atoms from the two edges and place them into groups named *rtop* and *rbot*, respectively.
-    Later, the displacement will be applied to the atoms of the edges.
-    Add the following lines to the input script:
+    Add the following lines to *input.lammps*:

 .. code-block:: lammps
-    :caption: *to be copied in input.lammps*

     variable zmax equal bound(carbon_atoms,zmax)-0.5
     variable zmin equal bound(carbon_atoms,zmin)+0.5